ZeroNerodaHero/USACO_Platinum_Contest/README.md

     dp[n][k]: the total number of k inversions for all permutation with n objects.

-Now we add the number n to the permuation of n-1 objects.
+Now we add the number n to the permutation of n-1 objects.
 There are n position which we can insert the nth object.
 If it is appended at the end, it adds 0 more inversion.
 WLOG assumes that there are n-1-i more inversions if nth object is added at position i.
 Thus we get the DP transition formula as follows:

     dp[n][k] = sigma(dp[n-1][k-i]) for i=[0, min(n-1, k)]